Your GP or specialist may refer you for one or more therapies to help you manage your tinnitus.

 Cognitive behavioural therapy

 If tinnitus is making you feel stressed or anxious, your tinnitus specialist may refer you for cognitive behavioural therapy (CBT).
-A therapist will encourage and support you to challenge your ways of thinking and feeling about tinnitus, and find the best way for you to deal with it.
+A therapist will encourage and support you to challenge your ways of thinking and feeling about tinnitus, and find the best way for you to manage it.
 Research has shown that it can have a positive effect on tinnitus management.

 If you can’t get a referral for CBT from your tinnitus specialist but think you could benefit from it, speak to your GP.
 Private CBT is also available, but you’ll need to pay for that.